What is Definition of Done (DoD) in Agile

 DoD cultivates a culture of continuous improvement, adapting to the evolving needs of Agile teams.
 Through meticulous implementation and refinement, the DoD ensures transparent collaboration, mitigates risks, and consistently empowers teams to deliver valuable software increments that align with customer expectations.

-Discover excellence through our “Agile Project Management” courses at Invensis.
+Discover excellence through our “Agile Certification Courses” courses at Invensis.
 Learn the essential completion criteria for success in Agile methodologies, boosting your team’s performance in innovation, collaboration, and customer satisfaction.
 Enhance your skills to achieve completeness in every sprint.

 Previous articleWhat is An Agile Environment?